-All our employees receive Stora Enso Code training, which includes a section on human rights.
+All our employees are required to complete the Stora Enso Code training, which includes a section on human rights.
 We aim to ensure that our new employees complete this training within their first month of employment.
 In addition, we provide human rights training in various forms as required by the employee's tasks, including security personnel, purchasers, and other personnel in positions that require interaction with external stakeholders.
 Labour rights training is also included in our human resources processes.